6 Tips for Getting the Most Out of Your Livestreamed Yoga Classes

 Location, Location, Location

 Setting aside a distraction-free zone to practise in can be a challenge, especially if you share your living space with others who may also be working from home.
 If possible, try to find a place where you won’t be interrupted and where you have plenty of room around your mat to move — including overhead, if you’re tall!

 If weak Wi-Fi signal is an issue, move closer to your router where possible.
-You could also ask others on the same network to pause their high-bandwidth activities such as online video games or video streaming for the duration of the class.
+You could also ask others on the same network as you to pause their high-bandwidth activities such as online video games or video streaming for the duration of the class.

-Whether you decide to broadcast your video is entirely your choice and one that we are fully sympathetic to, especially given the rise of ‘Zoom fatigue’.
-However, consider that by enabling the teacher to view your video you allow us to better serve and tailor the class to the needs of the group, and even offer you personalised feedback.
+Whether you decide to broadcast your video is entirely your choice and one that your teacher will hopefully be fully sympathetic to, especially given the rise of ‘Zoom fatigue’.
+However, consider that by enabling the teacher to view your video you allow them to better serve and tailor the class to the needs of the group, and even offer you personalised feedback.
 Equally, it helps to create a more communal experience for your fellow yogis.
 No one is going to mind that you haven’t combed your hair today or that your laundry hanging up to dry.
 Microphones, on the other hand, are best left muted once the class has begun to reduce background noise and avoid echo.

-Listen to your body
+Listen to Your Body

 You should never feel any pain or discomfort in any of the poses.
 If you do, you should back off the stretch or take a rest.
 Child’s Pose, or lying down with the knees together are both good options for taking rest.
 Without a physical teacher in the room, it’s even more important to tune into your inner teacher — your body’s innate intelligence.
 This is really what the practice of yoga is all about; bringing greater conscious awareness into every cell of the body, allowing us to move with ease and fluidity both on and off the mat.